david-cattermole/mayaMatchMoveSolver/BUILD.md

 [cxx-bridge](https://cxx.rs/) is an executable required for generating C++ bindings for Rust code.
 This utility allows C++ code to interact with Rust code in simple and a safe way.
-This is used for the ``MM Scene Graph`` features.

 ## Eigen